footcricket05/MathMagic/README.md

 3. The `result` keyword can be used as a number, allowing users to perform calculations using the result of a previous operation.

 4. The `mem` keyword allows users to store an important result for later use in their calculations.

+## Contributing
+Contributions are welcome!
+Please feel free to submit a pull request or open an issue if you have any suggestions or feedback.

+## License
+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute the code as you see fit.